Dr Catriona McAllister

 Research groups / Centres

-- Mcallister, C. (2016) Flying the flag: Malvinas and questions of patriotism.
-In: Mira Delli-Zotti, G. (ed.)
+- McAllister, C. (2016) Militarism and Malvinas: the end of the national epic?
+In: Mira Delli-Zotti, G. and Pedrosa, F. (eds.)
 Revisiting the Falklands/Malvinas Question: Transnational and Interdisciplinary Perspectives.
 ILAS (Institute of Latin American Studies), London.
-(In Press)
+ISBN 9781908857569 (In Press)